Putnam, Kansas

 Putnam is an unincorporated community in Harvey County, Kansas, United States.
 It is located southwest of Newton at the intersection of West Road and SW 60th Street, along the BNSF Railway.

 History

 Putnam had a post office from 1891 until 1907.

 Geography

-Putnam is located at coordinates 37.9689005, -97.3878166 in the state of Kansas.
 The community is located south of Newton near SW 60th and S. West Road.
 It was established along a former railroad line between Newton and Wichita.

 Education

 The community is served by Sedgwick USD 439 public school district.